// SerpApi Alternative

 Can I run SerpApi and DataBlue side by side during migration?

 Absolutely — and we'd recommend it.
 Keep both keys live, mirror a slice of your traffic to DataBlue, compare the results for a day or two, and cut over only once you're confident.
-Your free monthly credits comfortably cover the whole evaluation.
+Your 1,000 one-time signup credits comfortably cover the whole evaluation.

 Ready to Leave SerpApi Behind?

-Start with 1,000 free credits a month — no card, no expiry.
+Start with 1,000 one-time signup credits, no card required, and visible endpoint weights.
 Run a few of your real queries through DataBlue and see the difference for yourself.